robjwells/robjwells.github.io/content/posts/2018/05/2018-05-17-open-jupyter-notebook-macro.md

 ---
-title: Open Jupyter notebooks with a Keyboard Maestro macro
+title: "Open Jupyter notebooks with a Keyboard Maestro macro"
 date: 2018-05-17 19:45
 ---